Home

 In these capacities Paul teaches private composition and jazz piano, as well as a variety of jazz classes and improvisation workshops ranging from Jazz Composition & Arranging and Jazz Lab Band to Jazz History and Diploma Jazz Piano to three innovative classes Hofmann has introduced into the curriculum: New Inventions & Etudes, Contemporary Popular Composition and Transcribing Music.

-Paul is fortunate to number among his private students some of the best young jazz pianists in the world, currently including Christopher Ziemba and Matt Valerio.
 Hofmann is a featured instructor at both of Eastman's annual summer jazz camps, leading combos for both camps (High School and Middle School) in addition to co-teaching a jazz arranging workshop with Eastman's noted composer Dave Rivello.
 Both this workshop and Paul’s annual Kilbourn Hall recital commence during the High School jazz camp a couple weeks before the Middle School camp begins, co-led by Howard Potter and Bill Tiberio.

 Paul has performed and recorded with many of the finest musicians, having several notable television and radio appearances to his credit.
-In addition to Hofmann’s dual role as composer and pianist for Sons of Sound Productions (currently appearing on “Escapade,” “Interconnection,” “Fallen Angel,” and “Out of the Darkness” with guitarist Bob Sneider), Paul is represented as composer on vocalist Kevin Mahogany’s “Double Rainbow” (Enja Records), “Kevin Mahogany Big Band” (Zebra Records/Mahogany Jazz) and on the Frank Mantooth Jazz Orchestra’s “A Miracle” (Sea Breeze Records), as pianist on “The Kansas City Boulevard Big Band” (Sea Breeze), and in both roles on drummer Michael Melito’s “’Bout Time!” and “My Conception” (MHR Records).
+In addition to Hofmann’s dual role as composer and pianist for Sons of Sound Productions (appearing on “Escapade,” “Interconnection,” “Fallen Angel,” and “Out of the Darkness” with guitarist Bob Sneider), Paul is represented as composer on vocalist Kevin Mahogany’s “Double Rainbow” (Enja Records), “Kevin Mahogany Big Band” (Zebra Records/Mahogany Jazz) and on the Frank Mantooth Jazz Orchestra’s “A Miracle” (Sea Breeze Records), as pianist on “The Kansas City Boulevard Big Band” (Sea Breeze), and in both roles on drummer Michael Melito’s “’Bout Time!,” “My Conception” (both on MHR Records) and “In The Tradition”.
+Paul and Bob have also released an acclaimed third duo disc entitled “Serve and Volley,” on Origin Records.
+Hofmann is also featured as composer, arranger and performer on “Nocturne for Ava,” the second Bob Sneider-Joe Locke film noir project (Origin Records).

 Since 1991, MHR has been a primary outlet for Hofmann’s piano playing and composing.
-The fifteen digital projects released to date have consisted of everything from solo piano performances to duets to jazz trio, quartet and quintet arrangements, and have featured exceptional sidemen (including many highly-regarded jazz artists).
+The seventeen digital projects released to date have consisted of everything from solo piano performances to duets to jazz trio, quartet and quintet arrangements, and have featured exceptional sidemen (including many highly-regarded jazz artists).

 Paul has performed as featured guest artist with Jeff Tyzik and the Rochester Philharmonic Orchestra.
 He has accompanied artists from baritone Robert Merrill to comedians Frank Gorshin and The Smothers Brothers, and once played piano for Audrey Hepburn and Gregory Peck.